HybridDog/superpick/README.txt

 — Texture created with gimp

 TODO:
-— avoid 3 items in the inventory after /cleaninv
+— add this tool to the creative mod to allow using buttons...